-Horizon Chase Turbo PlayStation 4 Trophy Guide and Road Map
+Horizon Chase Turbo Trophy Guide and Road Map for PlayStation 4

-Check out my Horizon Chase Turbo Platinum Review to get my thoughts on the game and the platinum trophy journey, or continue on for the guide!
+Check out my Horizon Chase Turbo Platinum Review to get my thoughts on the game and the platinum trophy journey, or continue on for the Horizon Chase Turbo Trophy Guide!

 I wouldn’t say Horizon Chase Turbo is a particularly difficult or skill-based game, however, the difficulty does spike at certain points which could be a challenge for some gamers.
 Overall, I would rate the difficulty a 3/10.